McKinley Mosley

 McKinley: I sent it home to my momma and daddy.

-Interviewer: All of it.?
+Interviewer: All of it?

-McKinley: All but 15 dollars.
+McKinley: All but about 15 dollars.

-Interviewer: And the rest of the money what did you do with It?
+Interviewer: And the rest of the money, what did you do with it?

 McKinley: I kept it for myself.